Inside MPF for the self-employed

 |HKD30,000 x 5% per month or

 HKD360,000 x 5% per year

 Making voluntary contributions

-Self-employed people can choose to make regular voluntary contributions directly on Remittance Statements or by filling in the relevant forms.
+Self-employed persons can choose to make regular voluntary contributions directly on Remittance Statements or by filling in the relevant forms.

 HSBC MPF also offers you an easy way to make voluntary contributions through tax deductible voluntary contributions or additional voluntary contributions.